100 Years of Insulin – Switzerland 2021.

 The image on the stamp shows the ter- tiary structure of insulin, depicted as a 3D model.
 It is an illustration of the insulin molecule in the form of a band model, in which parts of the inner structure of the two amino acid chains can be seen.
 These resemble garlands.
 What’s more, the image can be animated with the Post-App.

-Even the rst-day cancellation picks up on the theme.
-It depicts insulin’s e ect on the body using a simple miniature infographic.
-The Stamp was issued on 25 Feb 2021.
+Even the first-day cancellation picks up on the theme.
+It depicts insulin’s effect on the body using a simple miniature infographic.